atom-morgan/atom-morgan.github.io/_posts/2018-05-16-comparing-startups-agencies-corporations.md

 **Non-monetary benefits**

 Dry cleaning, food courts, bonuses, and coffee shops.
-You may not like being a part of a company with thousands of people but with it comes a lot of on campus ammenities you may not get elsewhere.
+You may not like being a part of a company with thousands of people but with it comes a lot of on campus amenities you may not get elsewhere.

 ### Corporations (Cons)